-Join us to the 3rd Annual Taricaya Turtles release at Treehouse Lodge
+Join us for the 4th Annual Taricaya Turtles release at Treehouse Lodge

 The new year will begin with a special event: the release of a new generation of baby Taricaya Turtles into their habitat in Iquitos, Peru!

 As an Eco-Friendly hotel, Treehouse Lodge proudly supports the Turtle Preservation Project in Peru.
 Taricaya turtles were in abundance along the Amazon but due to development and logging their population has declined.
-2020 it’s going to be the 3rd year that we are supporting this great project, as a combined effort to help preserve the Taricaya and their place in the Amazonian ecosystem.
+2022 is going to be the 4th year that we support this great project.
+It is a combined effort to help preserve the Taricaya and their place in the Amazonian ecosystem.

 These Taricaya turtles are found in tributaries and large lakes of South America’s Amazon Basin.
 Their average life span is 60 to 70 years.
 They can grow up to 45 cm long and weigh up to 8 kg.
 Taricaya can be recognized by a black or brown oval carapace with low keels on the second and third scutes.